Debra Buchanan -

 CC-TAKATA1

-Please Note: This item is individually crafted by the artist.
-Please expect a delivery time of approximately two weeks.
+Note: This item is individually crafted by the artist, slight variations in color and size may occur.
+Please allow for a lead time of two weeks.

 "Cat"